Back to blog

 Definitions of Web Scraping and Synonyms

 Web data scraping is an automatic process of copying data from web sources and storing it in a database or other storage format (Excel, JSON, etc.).
+Basically, web scraping software contains two parts: a web crawler and a data parser (See Image 1).

 A web crawler (or web spider) is automatic software that visits web pages and websites using specific links (or URL addresses) and downloads and stores all available HTML code.
 After all content is stored in the database, the data parser starts to comb through the “raw” data to structure it according to specific rules.